cl-tohoku/AIO3_GPT_baseline_for_NLP/README.md

 ```

 ## Exercise Contents
 Add sentences to the question text to create your own prompt.
-Fix add_prompt function in util.py.
+Modify add_prompt function in util.py.
 ```python
 # util.py